Header Image 1

 An effective lesson, using the direct instruction model, requires the children to be mentally active (engaged) during every part of the lesson and for that activity to be focussed.

-When planning lessons, teachers should be thinking about ‘I, We, You’ and when each element may be used for maximum impact on learning.
+When planning lessons, teachers think about the ‘I, We, You’ model and when each element may be used for maximum impact on learning.

 Each lesson focuses on a single learning objective and the teacher will be clear on how the mixture of ‘I, We, You’ is being used to meet that objective.
 It may be that the lesson ‘ping-pongs’ between these elements throughout the lesson.

-Each part should be short enough so that the children remain engaged and on task, but long enough that they are able to engage with their learning.
+Each part of the lesson is short enough so that the children remain engaged and on task, but long enough that they are able to engage with their learning.
 There is no exact science for how long each part of a lesson should be, or even how many parts there ought to be.
-The design of each lesson is dependent on the subject being taught and how far through a unit of learning the class is, e.g. at the beginning of the unit, there is likely to be a greater emphasis on the ‘I and We’ parts of the lesson, whereas towards the end of the unit the children will be able to spend more time on the ‘You’ elements, as they are able to work more independently.
+The design of each lesson is dependent on the subject being taught and how far through a unit of learning the class is, e.g. at the beginning of the unit, there is likely to be a greater emphasis on the ‘I and We’ parts of the lesson, whereas towards the end of the unit the children will be able to spend more time on the ‘You’ elements, as the children are able to work more independently.

 The teachers plan for what they – and any other adult that is working with them – will be doing during each part of the lesson.
 There is always a teaching opportunity; even when the children are working on the ‘You’ elements, it may be that a child, or a small group of children, need some additional support or scaffolding to support them in reaching independence.
 This support may be withdrawn over a number of lessons, and then the teacher has the opportunity to work with those that are able to work to a greater depth.

 Assessment throughout the lesson is vital.
-There are several opportunities to assess – no matter the stage of the lesson – and these must be maximised.
-When asking questions (ask the question, give the children time to think, then choose someone to answer) think carefully about who you want to hear from, as their answer will help to build a picture of understanding.
-Similarly, when children are working with partners or in small groups, listen to their conversations and pose questions as this enables further assessment.
+There are several opportunities to assess – no matter the stage of the lesson – and these are maximised.
+When asking questions (ask the question, give the children time to think, then choose someone to answer) teachers think carefully about who they want to hear from, and don't just pick those that put their hand up, as answers will help to build a picture of understanding.
+Similarly, when children are working with partners or in small groups, teachers listen to their conversations and pose questions as this enables further assessment.

 There will be time in many lessons, when the children are working independently, that the teacher is able to look at what the children are doing and give ‘live’ feedback.
 Research shows that feedback at the point of learning is far more effective than marking books at the end of the day.